Oxygène: Background

 In 1967 Jarre travelled to London to sell his electric guitar and amplifier to be able to buy his first synthesizer, an EMS VCS 3 (one of the first units of the instrument), which he used on many of his subsequent albums.
 He also played guitar in a band called The Dustbins and mixed instruments including the electric guitar and the flute with tape effects and other sounds.
-Jarre spent since 1968 working with early analogue synthesizers and tape loops, and in 1969 he joined the Groupe de Recherches Musicales (lit. 'musical research group'), founded and led by Pierre Schaeffer, who developed musique concrete, a type of music composition that is mainly based on the use of pre-recorded sounds over the musical notes, also originated the concept of sampling.
+Jarre began working with early analogue synthesizers and tape loops in 1968, and in 1969 he joined the Groupe de Recherches Musicales (lit. 'musical research group'), founded and led by Pierre Schaeffer, who developed musique concrete, a type of music composition that is mainly based on the use of pre-recorded sounds, originating the concept of sampling.
 That same year he mixed the harmony, synthesizers and tape effects to record his debut single "La Cage/Erosmachine".
-In 1971, he left the institution and dedicated himself to design Triangle's electronic sound effects, also he went to the Pathé-Marconi record company to release it.
+In 1971, he left the institution and dedicated himself to designing Triangle's electronic sound effects; he also went to the Pathé-Marconi record company to release it.
 Jarre had also done production work for some rock artists, earning enough to set up a small makeshift recording studio in the kitchen of his apartment on Rue de la Trémoille, near the Champs-Élysées in Paris.
-Initially it included a very basic equipment consisting of a few guitar pedals, a Farfisa organ, the EMS VCS 3, and an EMS Synthi AKS, these last two were linked to two Revox B77 tape machines.
+Initially it included very basic equipment consisting of a few guitar pedals, a Farfisa organ, the EMS VCS 3, and an EMS Synthi AKS; these last two were linked to two Revox tape machines.

 One of Schaeffer's former students and artistic director of Disques Motors, Hélène Dreyfus convinced her husband, Francis Dreyfus, to hire Jean-Michel as an employee of his record label.
 Initially Francis offered Jarre a job as a copyright administrator, however he opted to sign an exclusive songwriting and recording contract.
 In 1972, the American synth-pop band Hot Butter released a successful version of Gershon Kingsley's "Popcorn".
-Jarre in that same year released his respective cover version under the pseudonyms Pop Corn Orchestra and Jammie Jeferson.
-It although unsuccessful, the track would serve as an inspiration for his most successful single, "Oxygène (Part IV)".
+Jarre in that same year released his respective cover version under the pseudonyms Pop Corn Orchestra and Jammie Jefferson.
+Although unsuccessful, the track would serve as an inspiration for his most successful single, "Oxygène (Part IV)".